royratcliffe/libcsp/README.md

     encapsulate.
   - Service Redundancy: Easily add redundant services to the bus
-  - Reduces single point of failure: The complexity is moved from a single master node to several well defined services on the network
+  - Reduces single point of failure: The complexity is moved from a single master node to several well-defined services on the network

-The implementation of `libcsp` is written with simplicity in mind, but it's compile time configuration allows it to have some rather advanced features as well:
+The implementation of `libcsp` is written with simplicity in mind, but its compile time configuration allows it to have some rather advanced features as well:

 ## Features